wgx/blog.willgrant.org/_posts/2025-01-02-humblebrag.md

 title: "This is a complete #humblebrag but I’m ok with that"
 date: 2025-01-02 00:00:00 -0000
 ---
-This is a complete #humblebrag but I’m ok with that (this is LinkedIn after all).
+This is a complete #humblebrag but I’m ok with that.

 My first book (from back in 2018) has been cited in over 50 academic papers.
 I just love the diversity of these titles: